 Set in the quiet village of St Mabyn, the cottage offers a relaxing family holiday close to some of North Cornwall's best known beaches and attractions.
-It lies within a small development on the edge of the village and was only completed earlier this year.
-All fittings and most of the furnishings are new.
+It lies within a small development on the edge of the village and is within walking distance of the village shop and pub.

 Port Isaac (7 miles), Polzeath (9 miles), Rock (8 miles) and Padstow (12 miles) are only a short drive away.
 The Eden Project is just 15 miles away.
-The village has a church, a pub, which serves food and a village shop with Post Office.
+Both Wadebridge and Bodmin are approximately six miles away and both have a number of interesting shops as well as supermarkets.

 |Size||Sleeps up to 6, 3 bedrooms|

 |Nearest travel links||Nearest airport: Newquay 30 km, Nearest railway: Bodmin 10 km|

 |Family friendly||Great for children of all ages|